Borko Furht: Career

-In 2013 and 2019, Furht named Researcher of the Year at Florida Atlantic University.
+In 2013 and 2019, Furht was named Researcher of the Year at Florida Atlantic University.

 He was founding editor-in-chief of Springer's journals: Journal of Multimedia Tools and Applications, and Journal of Big Data.
 He has published over 40 books and 300 research papers in scientific journals and conferences.
+He holds more than 50 patents in video coding including 10 essential patents for the VVC video coding standard.